sarkonovich/Alexa-Hue/README.md

 to start the server on port 4567.

+Whew!
 Almost done!

 You need some way to expose the server to the internets.
 I like to use an [ngrok](https://ngrok.com/) tunnel.
-Download the appropriate version of the program and start it up like this:
+Download the appropriate version of the program, open up a new terminal window, and start it up like this:

 ````./ngrok http 4567````